 Internal bleeding is a serious medical condition that can result after trauma to the body.
 It can lead to significant organ damage or even death if left untreated.
-If you were recently involved in a slip and fall or another type of accident, a Tampa internal bleeding lawyer from the Law Offices of Anidjar & Levine may be able to help.
+If you were recently involved in a slip and fall or another type of accident, a Tampa slip and fall injury lawyer from the Law Offices of Anidjar & Levine may be able to help.
 We provide responsive legal assistance and can answer any questions you have about the claims process during a free case consultation.
-Call us at 1-800-747-3733 to get started.
+Call us today to get started.

 Internal Bleeding Explained